tedsluis/dump1090.socket30003/README.md

 Notes:
 - To launch it as a background process, add '&'.
-- The default values can be change within the script.
+- The default values can be changed within the script.

 Examples:
 	dump1090.socket30003.radar.pl